Neutron lifetime and dark decay of the neutron and hydrogen

+On the other hand, the reaction $p+e \to n' + \nu_e$ produces dark fermions $n'$ right inside the sun.
+Their presence, if abundant, would change the thermal conductivity of solar interior and this be tested by the helio-seismological data which requires a specific study.
+By inferring that the overall mass of $n'$ produced in the sun from its birth is smaller than e.g. $10^{-6} ~ M_\odot$, we would get $t_{pe} > 10^{15}$ yr or so which translates into $\tau(^1{\rm H}) > 2.5\times 10^{17}$~yr.
+Thus, it seems that the solar physics cannot exclude the protium lifetime as large as $\tau(^1{\rm H}) = 10^{21}$~yr typical for our model.

+One can discuss also the electron capture processes by nuclei $(Z,A)+e \to (Z-1,A-1) + n' + \nu_e$ in the electron-degenerate cores of the heavier stars.
+Let us consider e.g. carbon white dwarfs with a central densities $\rho \sim 10^6$ g/cm$^3$ at which densities electrons become relativistic, i.e. their Fermi momentum $p_F \approx 3.1 n_e^{1/3}$ becomes comparable to the electron mass $m_e$.
+However, it is not enough to overcome the energy threshold of $^{12}{\rm C} + e \to ^{11}{\rm B} + n' +\nu_e$ reaction which is above 15 MeV.
+The same applies to the case of oxygen, $^{16}{\rm O} + e \to ^{15}{\rm N} + n' +\nu_e$ which has threshold energy of about 12 MeV.
+Therefore, such processes can start only at densities approaching $10^9$ g/cm$^3$, as e.g. in heavy white dwarfs with masses saturating Chandrasekhar limit or in dense pre-supernova cores of very massive stars.
+The question whether this can have any observable consequences or whether it can set stronger limit on the hydrogen lifetime deserves special consideration.

-``Silent" disappearance of hydrogen atom leaving the party without saying ``Good Bye" is hard to detect experimentally.
-Even the daughter radiative branch $^1{\rm H} \to n' \nu_e \gamma$, with emission of a single photon with the energy up to 0.78 MeV, will be hard to discriminate from the background.
-The fact that hydrogen, the most abundant element in the Universe constituting about 75 \% of its visible mass, can be most unstable chemical element constitutes an intriguing challenge.
+A ``silent" disappearance of hydrogen atom $^1{\rm H} \to n' \nu_e$ leaving the party without saying ``Good Bye" is difficult to detect experimentally.
+Even the daughter radiative branch $^1{\rm H} \to n' \nu_e \gamma$, with emission of a single photon with the energy up to 0.78 MeV, can be hardly discriminated from the background.
+The intriguing possibility that hydrogen, the most abundant chemical element in the Universe constituting about 75 \% of its visible mass, can in fact be metastable remains as a challenge for future experiments.

-In principle, some other elements $(Z,A)$ could also decay via the electron capture $ep \to n' \bar\nu_e$.
+In principle, some other elements $(Z,A)$ could also decay via the electron capture $ep \to n' \nu_e$.
 However, for any stable element (apart the hydrogen) the $^9$Be stability condition (\ref{Be}) does not leave an available phase space for the transition $(Z,A) \to (Z-1,A-1)+ n' + \nu_e$.
-Perhaps it would be interesting to address exotic decays of some unstable proton-rich elements for which such transitions are allowed.
+Perhaps it would be interesting to address exotic decays of some unstable proton-rich elements for which such transitions are allowed.\footnote{ Let us remark that at the lower edge of allowed range (\ref{Be}), namely for $m_{n'} < 938.06$~MeV, the deuterium atom decay $^2{\rm H} \to 2n' + \nu_e + X$ becomes cinematically allowed, as a combination of electron capture $p+e \to n' + \nu_e$ and neutron decay $n\to n'+X$.
+However, due to a minuscule phase space and double suppression $\sim \theta^4$, the deuterium lifetime will be extremely large, beyond any practical interest.
+For any other stable element even such a double decay is cinematically forbidden. }